rzhade3/hash-metrics/README.md

 # hash-metrics

-This PR automatically runs BCrypt and other hashing algorithms with modern architecture to benchmark them and provide minimum work factor recommendations for each algorithm.
+This repository contains a script that can be run to automatically determine the best possible hashing options you can set on your application.

-Given that the average amount of compute power changes each year, this repository will provide an up to date benchmark for each algorithm.
+Given that the average amount of compute power changes each year, this repository can help you to identify what the best new configuration options are for your app.

+Currently contains implementations for:

+* pbkdf2_sha256
+* pbkdf2_sha512
+* bcrypt

+Will soon contain implementations for:

+* scrypt
+* argon2